Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released on 1 July 2023, the suburb of Spalding had a median income among taxpayers of $44,216 with the average level standing at $55,273.
-This is lower than average nationally and compares to levels of $59,973 and $74,392 across Rest of WA respectively.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $48,470 (median) and $60,590 (average) as of September 2025.
-According to the 2021 Census figures, household, family and personal incomes in Spalding all fall between the 5th and 5th percentiles nationally.
-The data shows that the $800 - 1,499 income bracket dominates with 27.7% of residents (576 people), unlike trends in the surrounding region where 31.1% fall within the $1,500 - 2,999 range.
-After housing costs, 84.9% of income remains, ranking at only the 7th percentile nationally.
+AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023 indicates that Spalding had a median income among taxpayers of $44,216.
+The average income in this period was $55,273.
+Both figures are lower than national averages of $59,973 and $74,392 for Rest of WA respectively.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates suggest median income in Spalding is approximately $48,470 as of September 2025, with average income estimated at around $60,590 during the same period.
+According to the 2021 Census figures, incomes in Spalding fall between the 5th and 5th percentiles nationally for households, families, and individuals.
+The data shows that 27.7% of residents (576 people) earn within the $800 - $1,499 bracket, unlike surrounding regions where 31.1% fall within the $1,500 - $2,999 range.
+After accounting for housing costs, 84.9% of income remains in Spalding, ranking at the 7th percentile nationally.

 Frequently Asked Questions - Income